 When it comes to the process of registering a marriage in Singapore, the Verification of Documents and Statutory Declaration (VD/SD) and the following marriage solemnisation procedures are typically conducted in person at the Registry of Marriages (ROM) for civil marriages, or the Registry of Muslim Marriages (ROMM) for Muslim marriages.

-However, due to the COVID-19 circuit breaker measures, couples have not been able to carry out either procedure in person.
+However, due to the COVID-19 pandemic, couples may not wish to carry out either procedure in person.